Call for Abstracts- OPEN

 The Organizing and Scientific committees of the FSPA Congress kindly hope you would consider participating to the success of the meeting and submitting an abstract to our congress for poster presentation.
 This congress gives an excellent opportunity to come a present your work in a friendly environment to colleague’s interested in your field of expertise.

 We warmly welcome any type of abstract including case studies of interesting case reports, description of injury profiling systems within an organization, intervention studies and reviews on specific injury prevention and treatment.
 The focus of the abstracts can be related to Injury prevention, physical and general health screening for athletes, sports physical therapy, sports medicine, athletes health, sport science and physical therapy for musculoskeletal and orthopedic injuries.
 Presenters can be from a purely clinical, under graduate or postgraduate background, all are welcome.
 All accepted abstracts will be awarded a poster presentation

-The top five abstracts submitted will be entered into the best poster competition and authors will be asked to present their posters before the Gala dinner on Friday 8th June 2018.
-All finalists will be given a free ticket to the Gala dinner.
+The top five abstracts submitted will be entered into the best poster competition and authors will be asked to present their posters on Friday 7th June 2019.
 The presentations will be a short 5-minute presentation with 1 question from the scientific committee.
 Winners will be decided by members of the scientific committee (50% of final score) and the audience through on-line voting system (Kahoot) for those watching the presentations (50% of final score).
-Prizes will be presented during the evening dinner on Friday 8th June with 600€ awarded to first, 400€ second and 200€ third place.
+Prizes will be presented during the evening dinner on Friday 7th June with 600€ awarded to first, 400€ second and 200€ third place.